Mara Ferreira Leão

 Mara Ferreira Leão (born 26 July 1991) is a Brazilian volleyball player who has represented her country in world championships.
-She is a member of the Sesi Vôlei Bauru club and a member of the Brazil women's national volleyball team.
+She is a member of Universitario de Deportes of Perú and a member of the Brazil women's national volleyball team.
 She was part of the Brazil national indoor volleyball team at the 2017 FIVB Volleyball World Grand Prix, the 2018 FIVB Volleyball Women's Nations League, and the 2016 Montreux Volley Masters.